EpicVillage/Ore-Blue-Miner/README.md

 ## Support

-For issues or questions, contact the developer.
+For issues or questions, contact the developer:
+- Discord: **epicvillage**